wuyuebupt/LargeScaleIncrementalLearning/README.md

 ```
 https://github.com/tensorflow/models/blob/master/official/r1/resnet/imagenet_main.py
 ```
-Unfortunately, We were not able to run our code with the latest tensorflow-2.0 or tensorflow-1.14.
+Unfortunately, we were not able to run our code with the latest tensorflow-2.0 or tensorflow-1.14.

 We understand that how important it is to reproduce the results of published papers.
 I find a compatible tensorflow-1.5 version that is able to run the code with my current CUDA settings.
-To not mess up with current enviroment for pytorch mostly, I use the virtualenv to set up a seperate environment for running experiments.
-The dependency of the code is lite and should be able work in most environment if you get the tensorflow version set up correctly.
+To not mess up with my current software enviroment for pytorch mostly, I use the virtualenv to set up a seperate environment for experiments.
+The dependency of the code is lite and should be able work in most cases if you get the tensorflow version set up correctly.
 I summarize my current environment for reference.

 System Information<br/>